TL;DR

 Quick prototypes, departmental tools |

 The line between low-code and no-code is starting to blur.
-Platforms like Kissflow offer both, so IT teams and business users can work in the same environment without stepping on each other.
+Some platforms now offer both, so IT teams and business users work in the same environment without stepping on each other.

-Features lists are easy to compare.
-What is harder to see is how these differences show up in practice for enterprise teams.
-Here are the five dimensions that tend to make or break the decision:
+Feature lists are easy to compare.
+What is harder to see is how these differences show up in practice.
+Here are the five dimensions that tend to make or break the decision.

 |